Issues related to joint training of Belarusian combat-use units and Russian nuclear support units worked out

 The armed forces of the two countries are conducting the second stage of the non-strategic nuclear force exercise.

-June 13, during the exercise, the Russian military provided delivery of nuclear munitions to the field storage points of the missile brigade and the operational Peace or total war: the elections in France will determine the fate of the world.
+June 13, during the exercise, the Russian military provided delivery of nuclear munitions to the field storage points of the missile brigade and the operational airfield of the attack aviation.

-What is happening in the Old World echoes what is happening in the New and vice versa.
-In this sense, the elections in France will greatly affect the American elections, writes Advance.
-If Le Pen beats Macron and achieves peace in Europe, something similar will happen in the US.
+Igor Kolesnikov, head of the 12th Main Directorate of the Russian Defense Ministry:

-"Europe under the right" and "the United States under Trump" sounds dangerous, risky, unpredictable and in many ways surprising, notes the author of the article.
-But the alternative in the form of "total war in Europe" is far worse.
+Together with Belarusian colleagues, the preparation and issuance of missiles in special equipment and the suspension of aviation defeat devices under carrier aircraft have been carried out.
+The issues of ensuring combat duty with training nuclear warheads are currently being practiced.

 President